tomsWebConsulting/twcsl/v7.0/Page/Store/Detail/Store Page Detail Elements Tagged Hide/README.md

   * Page Specific

-    * Use this option if you have only a single store page you want to have this effect.
+    Use this option if you want to have this effect on only one Store Page.

-    * Add code from file **[store page detail elements tagged hide.html][5]** to Store Page Settings > Advanced > Page Header Code Injection for the Page.
+    * Add code from file **[store page detail elements tagged hide.html][6]** to Store Page Settings > Advanced > Page Header Code Injection for the Store Page.

-    * Refer to [per-page code injection][6] for details.
+    * Refer to [per-page code injection][7] for details.

   * Site-wide

-    * Use this option if you have multiple store pages where you want to have this effect.
+    Use this option if you want to have this effect on all Store Pages.

-    * Add code from file **[store page detail add to cart button added callbacks.html][5]** to Website > Pages > Website Tools > Custom Code > Code Injection > FOOTER.
+    * Add code from file **[store page detail add to cart button added callbacks.html][6]** to Website > Pages > Website Tools > Custom Code > Code Injection > FOOTER.

-    * Refer to [Add code to code injection][7].
+    * Refer to [Add code to code injection][8].

-* Add "twc hide atc", "twc hide mark", "twc hide price", "twc hide quantity" and/or "twc hide variants" tags, without the quotes, to each product where you want to hide the Add To Cart button, mark, price and/or quantity elements.
+* Add "twc hide atc", "twc hide mark", "twc hide price", "twc hide quantity" and/or "twc hide variants" tags, without the quotes, to each product where you want to hide the Add To Cart button, mark, price, quantity and/or variants elements.

 ## Make a Donation

-Please consider [making a donation][8].
+Please consider [making a donation][9].

 ## Changes

+* **2026-05-26**

+  * checked support for Bedford template family
+  * fixed selector for variants
+  * bumped version to 2.3.1

 * **2025-11-16**